 On June 5th 2019, the Supervisory Board passed Resolution No. 01/2019 approving the results of the review of the annual targets for the 2018 Incentive Scheme, and indicating the proposed number of shares to be acquired by each of the beneficiaries, subject to the condition that they remain employed with the Company in the period from January 1st 2019 to December 31st 2019.
 On the same day, the Annual General Meeting approved the resolution passed by the Supervisory Board and decided to extend the list of positions eligible for participation in the Incentive Scheme and to amend the Rules of the Incentive Scheme as previously proposed by the Supervisory Board.
 On October 2nd 2019, as part of the settlement of the 2018 Incentive Scheme, the Company entered into agreements with its participants for the acquisition of a total of 132,057 shares in the Company.
-The shares were sold to the beneficiaries for PLN 1.50 (one złoty, fifty grosz) per share.
-The sold shares represent 1.28% of the Company's share capital and confer the right to 132,057 votes, or 1.28% of total voting rights, at the General Meeting.
-Following the sale, the Company holds 364,277 treasury shares, representing 3.54% of its share capital and 3.54% of total voting rights at its General Meeting.
+The shares were sold to the beneficiaries of the Incentive Scheme for PLN 1.50 (one złoty, fifty grosz) per share.
+The acquired shares represented 1.28% of the Company's share capital and conferred to right to 132,057 votes (1.28% of the total vote) at the General Meeting.
+Following the sale, the Company held 364,277 treasury shares, representing 3.54% of its share capital and 3.54% of total voting rights at its General Meeting.

 On December 12th 2019, by Resolution No. 01/2019 the Supervisory Board defined the individual 2020 targets for the participants of the 2018-2020 Incentive Scheme.
 Achievement of the individual targets is a condition for the award of rights under the Incentive Scheme to its participants, provided that they remain employed with the Company in the period from January 1st to December 31st 2020.
 The targets cover financial and operating ratios of the individual subsidiaries, the organisational units related to particular technologies, or the entire Group, depending on the position of a participant.
+As at December 31st 2020, the maximum number of options that may be granted to the beneficiaries of the 2018-2020 Incentive Scheme was 227,200 (December 31st 2019: 361,943; December 31st 2018 494,000).
+The cost of option vesting recognised in 2020 was PLN 1,364 thousand.